konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 > ```ホタル``` + ```が``` + (```いる``` + ```ない```)

 (29) also follows the same principle, where contrastive は does not appear because ない is strongly bound to the predicate "知られている" (known).
 However, exclusive が is used here because "この点" (this detail) is the comment of the sentence.
-More details on the difference between topicless sentences and inverted topic sentences will be discussed in [Principle of Topic Presence](wa-ga-topic-presence).
+More details about the difference between topicless sentences and inverted topic sentences will be discussed in [Principle of Topic Presence](wa-ga-topic-presence).

 The second case listed in the table, where the negative predicate is strongly bound to its subject, covers sentences like (30).